What is Methadone?

-Methadone hydrochloride (methadone) is a potent and long-lasting synthetic painkiller (analgesic) belonging to the opioid family of drugs.
+Methadone hydrochloride is a potent and long-lasting synthetic painkiller (analgesic) belonging to the opioid family of drugs.
 It was first synthesized in the late 1930s and has since been widely used to treat chronic pain, as well as people suffering from addiction to other opioids like heroin, hydromorphone (Dilaudid) and oxycodone (OxyContin).

 Methadone figures prominently in the prescription drug addiction problem currently plaguing the U.S. A major contributor to this widespread use is its relatively low price compared to other painkillers and the liberality with which family doctors and other health care professionals prescribe it for all kinds of chronic pain.

 Over 980,000 Americans are addicted to heroin.
 They suffer from painful withdrawal symptoms and are prescribed methadone for it.
 Methadone is a synthetic narcotic and provides morphine-like painkilling benefits.
-Drug treatment centers use methadone as part of their detox programs.
+Drug treatment centers use it as part of their detox programs.
 In recent years, methadone was implicated in the overdose deaths of many teenagers and parents began questioning the virtue of administering a narcotic to heroin addicts.
-Methadone proponents argued that it is less addictive than morphine or heroin, and spares patients from the severe withdrawal symptoms from these drugs.
+Its proponents argued that it is less addictive than morphine or heroin, and spares patients from the severe withdrawal symptoms from these drugs.

 Screening Cut-Off and Detection Time

 Just like any drug, screening for methadone is guided by clear cut-off levels that vary depending upon the type of sample used.
 There are also different cut-off levels for screening and gas chromatography-mass spectrometry (GC/MS) confirmatory testing because they use different testing methodologies.